 Are there any lions in your life right now?
 Lions might be work-related stress, caring for a loved one who has cancer or a loved one with dementia or other disability, or it might be hormone changes, sleepless nights, financial stress, or unexpectedly losing a job.
 Any number of combinations might exist at one time.
-For instance, being involved in an auto accident, that coincides with extra job stress; or an unexpected job loss right after buying a new house; or the untimely death of a loved one followed by a car dying too can quickly turn your life upside down.
+For instance, being involved in an auto accident, that coincides with extra job stress; an unexpected job loss right after buying a new house, or the untimely death of a loved one followed by a car dying too can quickly turn your life upside down.
 Maybe it’s something more positive, but still just as life-changing like returning to college to pursue a higher degree, relocating to where the college is located, and having to change jobs.
-I mention these examples to help you realize what can catapult anybody in a survival mode impacting our adrenal glands and our sleep.
+I mention these examples to help you realize what can catapult anybody into survival mode impacting our adrenal glands and our sleep.
 These kinds of situations can cause the adrenal glands to go hyper and rev up your cortisol levels.

 While you may feel too tired to exercise, it’s still important to do it.
 Walking is great therapy for those who are tired and drained.
 A brisk, 30-minute walk in the morning will get your day started positively.
 If you commute to work, then try walking at lunchtime or after work.
-Pushing yourself to do full-blown, high impact workouts at the gym may be too taxing for someone with adrenal fatigue.
+Pushing yourself to do full-blown, high-impact workouts at the gym may be too taxing for someone with adrenal fatigue.
 So be kind to yourself and be sensitive to what your body can handle each day.
-You can also do some exercises with free weights or some exercises on a small trampoline (rebounder) at home.
-The key is to be wise and not to overdo it when your body is already trying to recover from chronic stress.
+You can also do some exercises with free weights or on a small trampoline (rebounder) at home.
+The key is to be wise and not overdo it when your body is already trying to recover from chronic stress.

 You can be sure that I’ll be addressing this topic again in the future because it’s so important and so many people are dealing with it.
-I would love to hear what you have used to cope with and to recover from chronic stress and adrenal fatigue.
+I would love to hear what you have used to cope with and recover from chronic stress and adrenal fatigue.
 Feel free to leave your comments below and I’ll be sure to respond.